Galamrani/TicTacToe/README.md

-# Tic-Tac-Toe-Game
+# Tic Tac Toe Game

-Tic-Tac-Toe game with unbeatable computer opponent, implemented by MiniMax algorithm, written in C#, using WPF for a responsive UI with animations.
+This is a Tic Tac Toe game with unbeatable computer opponent implemented in C# using WPF for a responsive UI with animations.

+## Description

+The project consists of the following classes:

+- `AiAlgorithm`: This class implements the AI algorithm for making the best move in the game.
+It uses the minimax algorithm with alpha-beta pruning to determine the optimal move.

+- `GameLogic`: This class handles the game logic, including managing the game grid, current player, turns, and checking for a win or draw.

+- `GameResult`: This class represents the result of a game, including the game winner and win information.

+- `WinInfo`: This class represents the information about a win, including the winning player and the type of win (row, column, main diagonal, or anti-diagonal).

+- `Player`: This enum represents the players in the game (X, O, or None).

+- `App`: This is the entry point of the application.

+- `MainWindow`: This is the main window of the application, where the game is played.
+It handles user interactions and displays the game grid.

-## How the game looks like
+## How to Play

-- player X -->  Computer player
-- player O -->  User player
+1. Run the application.
+2. The game starts with Player X.
+3. Click on an empty cell in the grid to make a move.
+4. The game continues until a player wins or the game ends in a draw.
+5. To play again, click the "Play Again" button.

+## Screenshots

 <p float="left">
   <img src="Screenshots/Screenshot (3).png" width = "32%" />
   <img src="Screenshots/Screenshot (4).png" width = "32%" />